QM-IPAlab/DAT/README.md

 **Table 2:** Results on the COCO OVD benchmark.
 Our method outperforms all prior cooperative and end-to-end approaches, achieving the highest novel-class AP<sub>50</sub> by a large margin.

-*To reproduce these results, configure the paths in `scripts/evaluate_coco/params.json` and run the main script.*

 ## :framed_picture: Qualitative Visualization